Nico Mantl

-Nico Mantl (born 6 February 2000) is a German professional footballer who plays as a goalkeeper for Primeira Liga club Arouca.
+Nico Mantl (born 6 February 2000) is a German professional footballer who plays as a goalkeeper for Austrian Football Bundesliga club Blau-Weiß Linz, on loan from Arouca.

 Club career

-After nearly two seasons as Unterhaching's first choice goalkeeper, Mantl completed a move to Austrian Bundesliga side Red Bull Salzburg in January 2021, signing a four-and-a-half-year deal.
+After nearly two seasons as SpVgg Unterhaching's first choice goalkeeper, Mantl completed a move to Austrian Bundesliga side Red Bull Salzburg in January 2021, signing a four-and-a-half-year deal.
 At the end of December 2022, Mantl signed loan deal for the rest of the season with Danish Superliga club AaB.

-Mantl returned to Salzburg ahead of the 2023-24 season, sitting on the bench for a number of games in his first six months back at the club, while also getting a full game in the league against FC Blau-Weiß Linz in September 2023.
+Mantl returned to Salzburg ahead of the 2023–24 season, sitting on the bench for a number of games in his first six months back at the club, while also getting a full game in the league against Blau-Weiß Linz in September 2023.
 In search of more playing time, Mantl returned to Denmark in January 2024; this time to Viborg FF, where Mantl signed a loan deal until the end of the season.

 On 19 June 2024, it was announced that Mantl would join Portuguese side Arouca on a permanent deal on 1 July.
+On 27 January 2026, Arouca sent Mantl on loan to Austrian Bundesliga club Blau-Weiß Linz until the end of the 2025–26 season.